 (iii) This Agreement is the legal, valid and binding obligation of Party A enforceable against Party A in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors= rights generally and by general principles of equity.

 (iv) It is and will remain a Permitted Swap Party (as defined in the Facility Agreement).
+[In Enron Guaranty, insert a provision whereby Enron undertakes to take an assignment of the swap if this rep is breached.]

 (v) Its decisions regarding the merits of the Transaction are the results of arms-length negotiations.